souravzzz/tic-tac-py/README.md

 ==========
 - - -

-tic-tac-py is a very simple implementation of the popular game, tic-tact-toe.
+tic-tac-py is a very simple implementation of the popular game, tic-tac-toe.

 Currently, you can't play it against the computer, I am working on this feature, see [Branch AI](https://github.com/souravzzz/tic-tac-py/tree/ai).